ServiceStack/servicestack.net/MyApp/_posts/2023-08-02_kubernetes_not_required.md

 Each deployed application now shares the organization-level secrets, simplifying the setup process for new applications to just a new DNS entry and `DEPLOY_HOST` environment variable.

-By applying these principles, you're setting up a flexible, efficient, and robust multi-application deployment setup.
+And since every GitHub Repository in the organization is unique, there is no conflicting files deployed to the same server.

-## Cost Optimization: Using a Single Server
+### Cost Optimization: Using a Single Server

 In our previous post,[In pursuit of the best value US cloud provider](/posts/hetzner-cloud), we looked for the most cost-effective cloud provider.
 We found that Hetzner Cloud offers the best value for money, with a powerful server costing well under $10 USD per month.
 This means you can deploy multiple applications on a single server, saving you money and resources.